Commercial Real Estate in Santa Barbara, CA

 Frequently Asked Questions

-What types of commercial properties do you finance in Santa Barbara?
+What commercial property types do you finance in Santa Barbara County?

 What loan-to-value ratios are available for commercial hard money loans?

-Commercial loan-to-value ratios typically range from 60% to 70% of current or stabilized value, depending on property type, tenant quality, and market conditions.
-Value-add projects with significant improvement components may qualify for up to 80% of total project cost, subject to maximum leverage of 70% of stabilized value.
-Cross-collateralization of additional properties can increase effective loan amounts for qualified borrowers.
+Commercial LTV ratios typically range from 60–70% of current or stabilized value, depending on property type, tenant quality, and market conditions.
+Value-add projects with significant improvement components may qualify for up to 80% of total project cost, subject to a maximum of 70% of stabilized value.
+Cross-collateralization using additional Santa Barbara County commercial or residential properties can increase effective loan amounts for qualified borrowers with established portfolios.

-How do you underwrite commercial properties with vacancy or tenant issues?
+How do you underwrite Santa Barbara commercial properties with ABR or HLC overlays?

 What documentation is required for commercial hard money loan approval?